-BMS 243L Human Anatomy Laboratory (1 cr. hr.)
+BMS 243L Human Anatomy Laboratory

-BMS 250 Human Physiology (4 cr. hrs.)
+BMS 250 Human Physiology

 A comprehensive study of the function of all organ systems of the human body with a focus on their role in maintaining a constant internal environment (homeostasis).
 Prerequisite: CHE 113 or CHE 121.
 Fall semester.
 A course at another institution that has an online laboratory will not be accepted as a substitute for BMS 250 and 250L.
 Fall semester.